NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 def get_user():
     # ...
 ```

+Use the `curl` command shown to send a request with a fictional tracing header to the application.

 ```sh
 curl -XGET "localhost:5000/users" --header "traceparent: 00-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa-00ffffffffffffff-01"
 ```

-Let's switch hats.
-Image that our Python application is a remote service that we send a request to.
-In this scenario, the service must recognize that the incoming request is part of an ongoing trace.
-To simulate this, let's add the `start_as_current_span` decorator to the `/users` endpoint of the application.
-Use the `curl` command shown above to send a request with a fictional tracing header to the application.
 If you look at output, you will notice that the tracer generated a span with a random `trace_id` and no `parent_id`.
 But this is not the behaviour what we want!
 Recall that `start_as_current_span` instantiates spans based on the current context of the tracer.